HCN MIAU

 scroll down for German please

-One can hardly imagine how hard it is in February, in deep winter that is, to find a rowboat in New York City.
-At first, it seemed more expensive to rent a boat than a truck for an entire week.
-After hours of calling around, I finally “hit gold” in the Bronx.
-With two women as bodyguards at my side I took a train to a small island up there.
+Hardly anyone can imagine how difficult it is to find a rowboat in New York in February, the depths of winter.
+At first it seemed more expensive to rent a boat than to rent a truck for an entire week.
+After hours of phone calls I finally had success in the Bronx.
+With two ladies as protection, I drove the next day to a small island in that borough.

 HCN MIAU New York, 3/1995